nabila-natasha/volve-snowflake-data-platform/README.md

 The central business question addressed by this project is:

-> **How does well-level oil production performance change over time, and what is the indicative production value when external crude-oil market prices are applied?**
+> **How does well-level oil production performance change over time, and what is the indicative production value when external crude-oil market prices are applied — and how much of that value change is driven by production volume versus market price?**

-The project simulates an oil & gas production analytics platform from source ingestion through to business intelligence.

 The overall workflow is: